 So short-term health insurance plans in Michigan are limited to 185 days in duration, and applicants are limited to no more than 185 days of short-term coverage in a 365-day period.
 The Michigan Department of Insurance and Financial Services has confirmed this in an FAQ on their website and in Bulletin 2018-20-INS.

 Which insurers offer short-term health insurance in Michigan?

-As of mid-2020, there were at least five short-term insurance providers in Michigan:
+As of mid-2020, there were at least five insurers that provide short-term insurance policies Michigan:

 - Companion Life

 - Independence American Insurance Company (IHC)

 Who can get short-term health insurance in Michigan?